-As of December 31, 2022, Adviser currently acts as a sub-adviser in 20 model delivery programs called Unified Managed Account (UMA) programs that we consider to be wrapfee programs by strict definition.
+As of December 31, 2023, Adviser currently acts as a sub-adviser in 20 model delivery programs called Unified Managed Account (UMA) programs that we consider to be wrap-fee programs by strict definition.
 The UMA programs we manage are for our All Cap Growth, Midcap Growth and Small Cap Growth products.
 There are a few slight differences in how UMA accounts are managed compared to other managed accounts.

-- The Adviser does not trade any accounts in the Unified Managed Account (UMA) program. - The Adviser submits model changes to the UMA sponsor for execution.
-The UMA sponsor does all the trading in client accounts in this program. - The UMA program is recognized as a single account on Adviser's accounting system. - There is no contact between Adviser and the UMA program end client.
+Adviser submits model changes to the UMA sponsor for execution and the UMA sponsor does all the trading in client accounts in this program.
+There is no contact between Adviser and the UMA program end client.
 Adviser interacts solely with the UMA sponsor.